compsciencelab/pytorchrl/code_examples/train_genchem/ppo_libinvent/README.md

 ## 2. Experiment configuration

 Training parameters can be adjusted in the `code_examples/train_genchem/ppo/conf.yaml` file.
-In particular, used the field `scaffolds` to define a list of the scaffolds to be decorated, `reaction_filters` to specify a list of reactions which should be favoured by the reward function and `randomize_scaffolds` to define whether or not a random SMILES representation of the scaffolds should be used at each episode.
+In particular, use the field `scaffolds` to define a list of the scaffolds to be decorated, `reaction_filters` to specify a list of reactions which should be favoured by the reward function and `randomize_scaffolds` to define whether or not a random SMILES representation of the scaffolds should be used at each episode.

 Default parameters are reasonable values for the PPO algorithm.
 To get a description of each parameter run